Friday, February 23, 2024

 The precious cargo was delivered and Emily ladled a disproportionate amount of baked acorn squash onto the hinterland of her already-crowded plate.
 She craned her neck in an exaggerated manner, took note of her brother’s sparse portions and immediately flashed a devilish grin.

-“Isn’t weed supposed to make you hungry?” she mock-whispered to her older sister.
+“I thought weed was supposed to make you hungry,” she mock-whispered to her older sister.

 A look of anger flashed across Jacob’s face.